 - TST was incorporated in April 1970, by an amendment to the Letters Patent of the TGSTS.
 TST is a corporation without share capital under the Corporations Act of Ontario.

 - In 1978, TST and its member schools entered into a Memorandum of Agreement with the University of Toronto, making possible the conjoint granting of degrees in theology by the University and the member schools of TST.
 TST committed itself to the University's academic standards, and began appointing the University's representatives to its Board, its academic councils and its faculty appointments committees.

 - In 2012, TST formally came under the same process of quality assurance as the academic units of the University of Toronto.

-- In 2014, TST received the final approval to launch a conjoint PhD program.
+- In 2014, TST received the final approval to launch a conjoint PhD program in Theological Studies.

 - In 2016, TST received the final approval to launch a conjoint MA in Theological Studies